 And many more!

 You can quickly enter a special character via text replacement on Mac.
 Here’s what you need to do.
 Let’s take the Pound sign as an example.

 Step 1: Navigate to System Settings > Keyboard > Text Replacements menu.

 Step 3: Replace it with a £ sign.
 Click Add.

 From now on, whenever you type ‘Pound,’ macOS suggests replacing it with the same currency symbol.

 How to Alternate n to Spanish n in Mac

 Hold down the Option + N keys and press the N key again to insert ñ on Mac.

 Spice Up Your Writing With Special Characters

-Adding a special character on the Mac is quick and easy.
+Adding a special character to the Mac is quick and easy.
 You can always master the keyboard shortcuts to add these symbols on the go.
-My favorite one is to create a text shortcut, so it doesn’t break the writing flow.
+Our favorite trick is to create a text replacement so it doesn’t break the writing flow.